DOT website consumer protection pages help travelers.

 At the end of this month, Travelers United will make their new Travel Bill of Rights App live.
 Many basic travel rights are included and the organization will add other tips to make trips more pleasant.
 The app will be included as a part of the $49 membership in Travelers United.
 We plan on taking the same DOT complaint form and setting it up so that it can be filled in at the airport or aboard an airplane when the issues are fresh in travelers’ minds.

 The most recent issue was airline refunds because of COVID flight cancellations

-Travelers United together with other consumer organizations met with DOT’s consumer advocate.
+Travelers United, together with other consumer organizations, met with DOT’s consumer advocate.
 They discussed getting refunds of money paid from airlines that only wanted to pay in airline credits.
-The organizations pointed out that DOT rules said that all airfares and ancillary fees and taxes paid in advance must be refunded with an airline cancels a flight.
-DOt sent a notification to airlines informing them of this regulation.
+The organizations pointed out that DOT rules said that all airfares, ancillary fees, and taxes paid in advance must be refunded when an airline cancels a flight.
+DOT sent a notification to airlines informing them of this regulation.
 The Department’s consumer advocate provided an added mandate.
-Airlines that twisted customers’ arms to take credits must let those customers know that they are eligible for cash refunds if they so chose.
+Airlines that twist customers’ arms to take credits must let those customers know that they are eligible for cash refunds if they so choose.

 United Airlines denied boarding fiasco was a watershed

 Travelers United met with DOT members of the Secretary of Transportation’s office and the Consumer Protection Division to determine what had happened to result in the beating of Dr. Dao.
 Inexplicably, DOT exonerated United Airlines and placed the blame for roughing up the passenger on the Chicago airport police.